mezo-org/mezod/docs/rfc/rfc-2.md

 ### Ethereum sidecar

-Bridge validators need to be aware of the state of Ethereum.
+Validators need to be aware of the state of Ethereum.
 This will be achieved by implementing a sidecar observing the Ethereum Mezo Bridge contract.
 The sidecar may be embedded into the Mezo validator process, or run as a separate one.
 Each of those two choices has its advantages.
 Keeping the sidecar